 Demea Metcalf, Director of Sales

-Destination Irvine is a division of the Irvine Chamber of Commerce.
+Destination Irvine is a division of the Greater Irvine Chamber of Commerce.

-Linda DiMario, Sr. Director, Economic Development & Tourism
+Linda DiMario, Vice President, Economic Development & Tourism

 It may be too simple to say that bureaus sell cities; but in reality, that is their primary mission.
 Convention & Visitors Bureaus, or CVBs, are charged with the task of developing an image that will position their cities in the marketplace as a viable destination for meetings and visitors.
 CVBs have another crucial role as well: that of working with meeting and travel planners.